-Nidhi Hedge is a Canada CIFAR AI Chair and a fellow at Amii.
+Nidhi Hegde is a Canada CIFAR AI Chair and a fellow at Amii.
 She is an associate professor in the Department of Computing Science at the University of Alberta.

 CIFAR is a registered charitable organization supported by the governments of Canada, Alberta and Quebec, as well as foundations, individuals, corporations and Canadian and international partner organizations.